the-events-calendar/event-tickets/readme.txt

 = [4.8.2] TBD =

 * Fix - Ensure that ticket forms and related info are not visible on password-protected events, posts, and other post types [102643]
+* Fix - Remove the "Not Going" RSVPs from the attendee count on the events list.
+Props to @mirre1 for flagging this!
+[111104]
 * Tweak - Fix some internal documentation of shortcode templates to ensure filenames are accurate [112360]

 = [4.8.1] 2018-09-12 =